Piecewise deterministic sampling with splitting schemes: Introduction

-which means that the probability of rejecting the proposed state is of order $\delta^2$.
-In particular if $\pi$ is a $d$-dimensional Gaussian with covariance $\Sigma = c I_d$, then the probability of accepting the proposed state in the MH step is equal to $1$, as $\lVert \tilde{V} \rVert = \lVert v\rVert = 1$.
-Hence in this case the splitting scheme \RDBDR has the correct stationary distribution. \end{remark}

-\subsection{Algorithms with subsampling}
+\subsection{{Algorithms with subsampling}}

-One of the attractive features of ZZS and BPS is \emph{exact subsampling}, i.e. the possibility when the potential is of the form $\pot(x) = \frac{1}{N} \sum_{j=1}^N \pot_j(x)$ of using only a randomly chosen $\pot_j$ to simulate the next event time.
-The clearest application of this technique is Bayesian statistics, where $\pot(x)$ is the \emph{posterior distribution}, $x$ is the parameter of the chosen statistical model and, when the data points are independent realisations, $\pot_j$ can be chosen to depend only on the $j$-th batch of data points and not on the rest of the dataset.
-Therefore, this technique can greatly reduce the computational cost per event time.
-Naturally, Bayesian statistics is not the only area where this structure of $\pot$ arises.
-An example from molecular dynamics whit this type of potential is considered in Section \ref{subsec:example_particles}.
-Here we define a splitting scheme of ZZS with this feature.
-With the same ideas it is possible to define a splitting scheme with subsampling based on BPS, but we do not give the details here for the sake of brevity.
+One of the attractive features of ZZS and BPS is \emph{exact subsampling}, i.e. the possibility when the potential is of the form $\pot(x) = \frac{1}{M} \sum_{j=1}^M \pot_j(x)$ of using only a randomly chosen $\pot_j$ to simulate the next event time.
+The typical application of this technique is Bayesian statistics, where $\pot(x)$ is the \emph{posterior distribution}, $x$ is the parameter of the chosen statistical model and, when the data points are independent realisations, $\pot_j$ can be chosen to depend only on the $j$-th batch of data points and not on the rest of the data-set.
+For large data-sets, this technique can greatly reduce the computational cost per event time.
+In essence, this property is a consequence of the fact that the ZZS with non-canonical rates